Azure Spring Apps FAQ

 Yes, you can open a support ticket to request for more outbound public IP addresses.

-When I delete/move an Azure Spring Apps service instance, will its extension resources be deleted/moved as well?
+When I delete/move an Azure Spring Apps service instance, are its extension resources deleted/moved as well?

 It depends on the logic of resource providers that own the extension resources.
 The extension resources of a